loonloon/Notes/UDM-AWS-Certified-Developer-Associate-2019.md

 </table>

 * Load Balancer Errors
   * <strong>504 error means the gateway has timed out</strong>.
 This means that the application not responding within the idle timeout period.
 Trouble shoot the application.
 Is is the Web Server or Database Server?
 * If you <strong>need the IPv4 address of your end user</strong>, look for the <strong>X-Forwarded-For Header</strong>
 * Route 53 (<strong>buy domain name</strong>) is Amazon's DNS service
  * Allows you to map your domain names to
    * EC2 instances
    * Load Balancers
    * S3 Buckets
-* Prefer roles than sing access key id's and secret access keys
+* Prefer roles than secret access key id's and secret access keys

+#### RDS 101 ####
 * Relational Database Types
   * SQL Server
   * Oracle